mrmcduff/graphrag/src/api/api_summary.md

 This document provides a comprehensive overview of all API endpoints available in the GraphRAG Text Adventure Game system.

+## Heroku Deployment Optimization

+To optimize the application for Heroku deployment, the following changes have been made:

+1. **Removed Local LLM Support**: Local LLM providers have been removed to reduce the slug size.
+The available LLM providers are now:
+   - Provider 1: OpenAI
+   - Provider 2: Anthropic Claude
+   - Provider 3: Google Gemini
+   - Provider 4: Rule-based (fallback)

+2. **Removed Map Functionality**: The map visualization feature has been removed to eliminate dependencies on matplotlib and other visualization libraries.

+3. **Reduced Dependencies**: Heavy dependencies like PyTorch, transformers, and accelerate have been removed to keep the slug size under Heroku's limits.

+These optimizations ensure the API can be deployed efficiently on Heroku while maintaining all core functionality.

 ## Authentication

 Most API endpoints require authentication.
 Authentication is handled via JWT tokens obtained through either: